YangZhou1997/YangZhou1997.github.io/index.md

 ## About

-I work on networked systems in datacenter environments by co-designing low-level networking stacks and high-level applications for high efficiency and evolvablility of datacenter infrastructure.
+I work on networked systems in datacenter environments by co-designing low-level networking stacks and high-level applications for high efficiency and evolvability of datacenter infrastructure.

 * For networking stacks, I studied kernel-bypass stacks like RDMA and DPDK, and kernel stacks with eBPF/XDP.
 * For applications, I studied fault-tolerant far memory, Paxos consensus, distributed transactions, and microsecond-scale RPCs.